ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ∀ x (isDog(x) → hasFourLegs(x))
 ```

-We will usually want to use the `→` operator instead of the `∧` operator when making a statement about ALL individuals.
+We will usually want to use the `→` operator instead of the `∧` operator when making a claim about ALL individuals.

-Finally, consider this statement:
+Finally, consider this proposition:

 ```text
 ∃ x (isDog(x) → hasFourLegs(x))
 ```

 This translates to: *There exists an animal x, and if that animal is a dog, then it has four legs.* Recall that an implies statement `p→q` is true whenever `p` and `q` are both true AND whenever `p` is false.
-So this statement is true in two cases:
+So this claim is true in two cases:

 - If our domain includes a dog that has four legs
 - If our domain includes an animal that is not a dog